 We begin the presentation of our results in section 4.1 and discuss the estimates of the propensity scores used in the following matching analyses.
 Among other things, these estimates indicate whether firms self-select into the export-market.
 Then, in sections 4.2 and 4.3, we report estimates of the causal effects of export entry on firm labor productivity.
-In section 4.2, we use specifications that restrict productivity to be affected at the time of export entry and thereafter, whereas in section 4.3, we employ specifications that allow productivity to be influenced even before export entry takes place.
-Finally, in section 4.4, we show the outcome of some robustness checks where we refine the export-entrant and non-entrant groups.
+In section 4.2, we use specifications that restrict productivity to be affected at the time of export entry and thereafter.
+In section 4.3, we employ specifications that allow productivity and also capital accumulation to be influenced even before export entry takes place.
+The latter gives us an indication whether the temporal pattern of investments can help explain pre-entry development of productivity.
+Finally, in section 4.4, we show the outcome of some robustness checks where we refine the export-entrant and non-entrant groups in different ways.